nissbran/aca-dapr-demo/infrastructure/kubernetes/ReadMe.md

 ## Deploying extensions to Kubernetes

-This the guid how to install the required extensions to kubernetes; KEDA and Dapr
+This the guid how to install the required extensions to kubernetes

 Connect to your kubeneters cluster.